 The Bible then is invaluable as it places us into their world, confronting us with the same tensions and interruptions they felt, and serving as a medium or vehicle for the Spirit to speak to us anew in our day and age.

-Instead, in the text of scripture, we see an incarnational or missional potency in the Spirit and work of Christ that comes to that which is other, embraces it precisely as other, and transforms it.
+Instead, in the text of scripture, we see an incarnational or missional potency in the Spirit and work of Christ that comes to that which is other than itself, embraces it precisely as other, and transforms it.

 Rather the transformative power of God transforms the object of its love and judgement (humanity) precisely as it is.
 So that in Christ there is no longer male or female, slave or free, gay or straight, or whatever other distinctions we humans choose to divide over.